jdegand/link-sharing-app-backend/README.md

 - JJWT implementation is changing in the near future (recommendation is to wait until `1.0` release).
 - Extend CRUD functionality
 - Problem when user logs in for the second time -> the refresh token still exists and this causes a conflict issue
 - There is a frontend issue where the image sent back is as a string (not as a Multipart file).
-I changed to use the ProfileDto to use String.
+I changed the ProfileDto File's type to be string.
 Now, profile images can be optional.
 I need to check my frontend application to see what is wrong (or leave it since it is working).
+- `JwtService` may have problems in some methods since `username` is actually referring to a saved `email`.
+- UserService's `findById` method is not really necessary.
+Delete?

 ## Useful Resources